UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM)

 - Note that each new PhD cohort starts in September, you cannot start at any other time of the year.

-- If you are an overseas student there is helpful advice on our International pages and on the UK Council for International Student Affairs website.
+- (not applicable in this call) If you are an overseas student there is helpful advice on our International pages and on the UK Council for International Student Affairs website.